-This is the Health and Safety Authority's first Gender Pay Gap report.
-The mean gender pay gap is -1.54% and the median gender pay gap is 1.52%.
+This is the Authority's second Gender Pay Gap report.

+The mean gender pay gap is 0.8% and the median gender pay gap is 7.1%.
 This report indicates a generally healthy balance of male and female earnings in the reporting period.
 Further analysis of the data indicates that more females than males make up the majority of those availing of flexible working options, including reduction in working hours.
-This data will form the baseline upon which the Authority can now build on its commitments to equality of opportunity for all into the future.